io-gui/io/readme.md

 ### Observers ###

-Observers are functions which get called when observed property changes.
-All Io elements have two observers by default.

-First `.changed()` function gets called every time a property changes.
-If multiple properties get changed inside a template, the function will be called only once.
-Second, if you define `[propName]Changed()` function, it will be called when corresponding property changes.

-Also, you can define custom observers inside property configuration object (see example above).
+Observers are functions which get called upon observed property change.
+All Io elements implement `.changed()` function as a default observer for all properties.
+If `[propName]Changed()` function is defined, it will be called when corresponding property changes.
+Furthermore, you can define custom observers inside property configuration object.

 ### Listeners ###

-You can define default listeners inside `listeners()` getter:
+Define default listeners inside `listeners()` getter:

 ```javascript
 static get listeners() {